ABOUT ME

 I am here for you and your students!
 We are in this together!

-“The ideal of education is not to teach the maximum, to maximize the results, but above all to learn to learn, to learn to develop, and to learn to continue to develop after leaving school.”
+“The idea of education is not to teach the maximum, to maximize the results, but above all to learn to learn, to learn to develop, and to learn to continue to develop after leaving school.”

 – Jean Piaget, The Child and Reality